With low in-state tuition rates, Maryland residents can take advantage of an affordable education at University of Maryland Global Campus.

 In-State Tuition Eligibility for Veterans

-- The veteran served at least ninety (90) days in the military;
+- Served at least ninety (90) days in the military prior to discharge; and

-- The student is using Chapter 33 Post-9/11 GI Bill or Chapter 30 Montgomery GI Bill active-duty benefits.
+- Is using Chapter 33 Post-9/11 GI Bill or Chapter 30 Montgomery GI Bill benefits.

 - The veteran or their spouse or dependent child lives in Maryland and